Fire Emergency: Call 9-1-1

 Immediate procedures when fire, smoke, or an explosion is detected:

-1. Activate the nearest fire alarm pull station to alert building occupants and Public Safety
+1. Activate the nearest fire alarm pull station to alert building occupants and Campus Safety

 2. Everyone leave the building immediately when an alarm sounds.
 Notify others around you of the evacuation, but do not delay your evacuation

 a.
 If time allows and you can perform the action without endangering yourself:

 - Place the equipment you are operating into a safe configuration before evacuating

 - Close doors and windows before evacuating, if this can be accomplished quickly and safety.
 It is particularly important to close doors to contain the fire in the room/area of origin.

 3. Evacuate through the nearest safe exit